Inferring the immune response from repertoire sequencing: Discussion

 The proposed probabilistic model of clonal expansion is described by two parameters: the fraction of clones that respond to the immune challenge, and the typical effect size (log fold-change).
 While these two parameters were difficult to infer precisely individually, a combination of them could be robustly learned.
 Despite this ambiguity in the model inference, the list of candidate responding clonotypes is largely insensitive to the parameter details.
 For clonotypes that rose from very small read counts to large ones, the inferred fold-change expansion factor depended strongly on the priors, and resulted from a delicate balance between the tail of small clones in the clone size distribution and the tail of large expansion events in the distribution of fold-changes.

 While similar approaches have been proposed for differential expression analysis of RNA sequencing data \cite{Robinson2008,Robinson2010,Anders2010,Love2014}, the presented framework was specifically built to address the specific challenges of repertoire sequencing data.
 Here, the aim is to count proliferating cells, as opposed to evaluating average expression of genes in a population of cells.
 We specifically describe two steps that translate cell numbers into the observed TCR read counts: random sampling of cells that themselves carry a random number of mRNA molecules, which are also amplified and sampled stochastically.
-Another difference with previous methods is the explicit Bayesian treatment, which allows us to calculate a posterior probability of expansion, rather than a less interpretable p-value.
+Another difference with previous methods is the explicit Bayesian treatment, which allows us to calculate a posterior probability of expansion, rather than a less interpretable $p$-value.

 Here we applied the presented methodology to an acute infection.
 We have previously shown that it can successfully identify both expanding (from day 0 to 15 after vaccination) and contracting (from day 15 to day 45) clonotypes after administering a yellow fever vaccine.
 However the procedure is more general and can also be extended to be used in other contexts.
 For instance, this type of approach could be used to identify response in B-cells during acute infections, by tracking variations in the size of immunoglobulin sequence lineages (instead of clonotypes), using lineage reconstruction methods such as Partis~\cite{Ralph2016a}.
 The framework could also be adapted to describe not just expansion, but also switching between different cellular phenoypes during the immune response, {\em e.g.} between the naive, memory, effector memory, {\em etc.} phenotypes, which can obtained by flow-sorting cells before sequencing \cite{Minervina2019}.
 Another possible application would be to track the clones across different tissues and organs, and detect migrations and local expansions \cite{Kadoki2017}.
+The approach requires replicates to quantify natural variability, but this need only be quantified once for the same experimental conditions.